feeltheajf/trufflehog3/README.md

 ### Multiprocessing

-Multiprocessing support allows for much faster scans, you can alter the default workers count using `-p/--processes` CLI argument.
+Multiprocessing support allows for much faster scans.
+You can alter the number of processes using `-p/--processes` CLI argument.

 ## Thanks